Women's Adventure Travels

 Picture Perfect

-One of the most iconic spots to grab a picture is at Old Faithful.
+One of the most iconic spots to grab a picture is Old Faithful.
 99% of the park's visitors snap a geyser eruption photo at that spot.
 A second spot is the granddaddy of Yellowstone's hot springs, the Grand Prismatic Spring.
 Its rainbow colors pop in any picture.
 Arguably, one of the best scenic views is the Lower Falls of the Yellowstone River, where the waterfall drops into a canyon.
 You can capture this from Artist Point.

 Closest Small City – Jackson, Wyoming.
 Closest Big City – Idaho Falls, Idaho.